xnyan/domino/azure/README.md

 # Azure CLI scripts

-This repo defines a set of scripts to create a cluster of identical virtual machines (VMs) in different datacenters on Microsoft Azure and to connect these VMs through Azure's vitual network (VNets) peering.
+This folder has a set of scripts to create a cluster of identical virtual machines (VMs) in different datacenters on Microsoft Azure and to connect these VMs through Azure's vitual network (VNets) peering.

 ./sbin: scripts to use Azure CLI

 ./utils: utility scripts

 ./exp: settings for Domino experiments

 # Prerequisites

 Install Azure CLI

-NOTE: Azure has limitations on the VMs and the access to datacenters for different types of subscriptions or users.
+NOTE: Azure has limitations on VMs and the access to datacenters for different types of subscriptions or users.
-Make sure that you have quotas to create the expected type of VMs on Azure in target datacenters.
+Make sure that your Azure subscription has access to target datacenters and quotas to create the expected VMs in these datacenters.
-One way to check this (without generating bills) is to use the web interface (i.e., Azure Portal) to reserve a VM but not finalize the reservation.
+One way to check the availability (without generating bills) is to use the web UI trhough Azure Portal to reserve a VM but not finalize the reservation.
 There could also be limitations on the total number of CPUs and other resources.
-You can contact Azure support to increase your quotas.
+Quotas can be increased by contacting Azure support.

 # Quick Start